ShanJiang21/shanjiang21.github.io/projects.md

 ---
 title: Projects
 layout: page
-header-img: "./img/project-bg.jpg"
+header-img: "./img/projects.jpg"
-description: Where my time goes? here you may get a hint.
+description: Where my time goes?
+Get a hint below.
 ---

-This website is a hub for presentation of practices on some of the cool side-projects I've been working on Last updated: *June 2019*
+This website is for presentation of samples on some of the cool side-projects I've been working on Last updated: *August 2019*

 <!-- Prepare a container for your calendar. -->
 <script